Putin sets partial military call-up, won’t ‘bluff’ on nukes

 Even a partial mobilization is likely to increase dismay, and perhaps sow doubt, among Russians about the war in Ukraine.
 Shortly after Putin’s address, Russian media reported a sharp spike in demand for plane tickets abroad, even though far fewer of those have been available since the start of the war and they are much more expensive than before.

+In a statement to The Associated Press, Sergii Nikoforov said conscripts sent to the front line in Ukraine would face a similar fate as ill-prepared Russian forces who were repelled in an attack on Kyiv in the first days of the invasion.

+“This is a recognition of the incapacity of the Russian professional army, which has failed in all its tasks,” Nikoforov said.
+“As we can see, the Russian authorities intend to compensate for this with violence and repression against their own people.
+The sooner it stops, the fewer Russian sons will go to die at the front.”

-Only those with relevant combat and service experience will be mobilized, Russian Defense Minister Sergei Shoigu said.
+Russian Defense Minister Sergei Shoigu said that only those with relevant combat and service experience will be mobilized.
 He added that there are around 25 million people who fit this criteria, but only around 1% of them will be mobilized.

 Another clause in the decree prevents most professional soldiers from terminating their contracts and leaving service until the partial mobilization is no longer in place.